Also, find this at PopularResistance and CounterPunch

 Electability/viability/inevitability are central narratives for the corporate media for a reason: “inevitability” is a social control discourse limiting the expression of alternatives and the building of social movements alive with purpose and confidence.

 In overcoming, or at least weakening, the electability discourse by expanding the horizon of what is possible, the Sanders campaign has paved the way for other challengers.
 The Green Party, better positioned for growth than ever before, can win the 5% necessary for federal funding.
-5% is a stepping stone to becoming a truly national party if the Green Party can learn to leverage the Sanders surge; regardless of outcome.
+5% is a stepping stone to becoming a truly national party if the Green Party can learn to leverage the Sanders surge; regardless of the outcome.
 The Sanders surge is an unmistakable sign that millions of Americans, the young most of all, agree with Green Party values and ideals.

 But, how could Sanders, or we, make the most of this campaign without trying our best to win the Democratic nomination?
 It is by pushing on to victory — or the bitter end — that millions of people will learn through their own experience the depths of corporate control and corruption of the electoral process.